cityos-work/cityos-dev/index.md

 ## What is CityOS?

+The **CityOS** provide proper tools
-The **CityOS** is an operating system for any type of community providing proper tools to build their own **participatory & rewarding framework** by creating a _digital city_ ecosystem for their social interactions and their digital assets.
+for any type of community
+to build their own **participatory & rewarding framework**
+by creating a _digital city_ ecosystem
+for their social interactions and their digital assets.

 A _digital city_ can be created from scratch or by connecting to a physically existing city.
 In the case of connecting to an existing city, the _digital city_ can have the same geographical boundaries as the existing city, or it can be open to the whole world.